 Want to experience Microsoft Defender for Endpoint?
 Sign up for a free trial.

 Indicator of compromise (IoCs) matching is an essential feature in every endpoint protection solution.
 This capability gives SecOps the ability to set a list of indicators for detection and for blocking (prevention and response).

 Create indicators that define the detection, prevention, and exclusion of entities.
 You can define the action to be taken as well as the duration for when to apply the action as well as the scope of the device group to apply it to.

-Currently supported sources are the cloud detection engine of Microsoft Defender ATP, the automated investigation and remediation engine, and the endpoint prevention engine (Microsoft Defender AV).
+Currently supported sources are the cloud detection engine of Defender for Endpoint, the automated investigation and remediation engine, and the endpoint prevention engine (Microsoft Defender AV).

 Cloud detection engine

-The cloud detection engine of Microsoft Defender ATP regularly scans collected data and tries to match the indicators you set.
+The cloud detection engine of Defender for Endpoint regularly scans collected data and tries to match the indicators you set.
 When there is a match, action will be taken according to the settings you specified for the IoC.

 Endpoint prevention engine

 The same list of indicators is honored by the prevention agent.
 Meaning, if Microsoft Defender AV is the primary AV configured, the matched indicators will be treated according to the settings.
 For example, if the action is "Alert and Block", Microsoft Defender AV will prevent file executions (block and remediate) and a corresponding alert will be raised.
 On the other hand, if the Action is set to "Allow", Microsoft Defender AV will not detect nor block the file from being run.